trilobite-poetry/trilobite-poetry.github.io/issues/_current/kobor.md

 ## DOWN

-The commercial value of the momentuous cover he pulled over himself, has divided him into two entities I won't name.
+The commercial value of the momentous cover he pulled over himself, has divided him into two entities I won't name.
 The screws in the lamellae in the agellation as a dismal distance, have illuminated his aluminium face.
 The onions, also part of the